MicrosoftDocs/VBA-Docs/api/Access.AcSearchDirection.md

 # AcSearchDirection enumeration (Access)

-Used with the [DoCmd.FindRecord Method (Access)](Access.DoCmd.FindRecord.md) method to specify the direction to search.
+Used with the [DoCmd.FindRecord method (Access)](Access.DoCmd.FindRecord.md) method to specify the direction to search.